Banff Springs Hotel Staff Reunion Website

 probably good 'cuz it meant I was awake when we got to Jasper and we could

 marvel over their stories of bears wandering into the staff quarters.
-I'm pretty
+I'm

-from there to Emerald Lake -real mountain country, this.
+hiked from there to Emerald Lake -real mountain country, this.

 And the girls!
 I'm a backward small-town boy and I had never seen so many

 beautiful women in one place before.
-I fell in love with every one but of course
+I fell in love with every one but of

-houseman had of getting near them was to be assigned to raise or lower the
+a houseman had of getting near them was to be assigned to raise or lower the

 rooftop flag morning and night.
 There were rumours about maids sunbathing on the